Goldfinger (film): Filming

 Principal photography commenced on 20 January 1964 in Miami Beach, Florida, at the Fontainebleau Hotel; the crew was small, consisting only of Hamilton, Broccoli, Adam and cinematographer Ted Moore.
 Connery never travelled to Florida to film because he was shooting Marnie elsewhere in the United States.
 On the DVD audio commentary, director Hamilton states that other than Linder, who played Felix Leiter, none of the main actors in the Miami sequence were actually there.
 Connery, Fröbe, Eaton, Nolan, who played Dink, and Willis, who played Goldfinger's card victim, all filmed their parts on a soundstage at Pinewood Studios when filming moved.
 Miami also served as location to the scenes involving Leiter's pursuit of Oddjob.

 After five days in the US, production returned to England.
 The primary location was Pinewood Studios, home to, among other sets, a recreation of the Fontainebleau, the South American city of the pre-title sequence and both Goldfinger's estate and factory.
 Three places near the studio were used: Black Park for the car chase involving Bond's Aston Martin and Goldfinger's henchmen inside the factory complex, RAF Northolt for the American airports and Stoke Park Club for the golf club scene.

 The end of the chase, when Bond's Aston Martin crashes into a wall because of the mirror, as well as the chase immediately preceding it, were filmed on the road at the rear of Pinewood Studios Sound Stages A and E and the Prop Store.
 The road is now called Goldfinger Avenue.
-Southend Airport was used for the scene where Goldfinger flies to Switzerland.
+London Southend Airport was used for the scene where Goldfinger flies to Switzerland.
 Ian Fleming visited the set of Goldfinger in April 1964; he died a few months later in August 1964, shortly before the film's release.
 The second unit filmed in Kentucky, and these shots were edited into scenes filmed at Pinewood.

 Principal photography then moved to Switzerland, with the car chase being filmed at the small curved roads near Realp, the exterior of the Pilatus Aircraft factory in Stans serving as Goldfinger's factory, and Tilly Masterson's attempt to snipe Goldfinger being shot in the Furka Pass.
 Filming wrapped on 11 July at Andermatt, after nineteen weeks of shooting.
 Just three weeks prior to the film's release, Hamilton and a small team, which included Broccoli's stepson and future producer Michael G. Wilson as assistant director, went for last-minute shoots in Kentucky.
 Extra people were hired for post-production issues such as dubbing so the film could be finished in time.